libxml-raku/LibXSLT-raku/README.md

 Input Callbacks
 ===============

-To define LibXSLT or LibXSLT::Stylesheet specific input callbacks, reuse the LibXML input callback API as described in [LibXML::InputCallback(3)](LibXML::InputCallback(3)).
+To define LibXSLT or LibXSLT::Stylesheet specific input callbacks, reuse the LibXML input callback API as described in [LibXML::InputCallback](LibXML::InputCallback).

   * input-callbacks = $icb

-    Enable the callbacks in `$icb` only for this LibXSLT object. `$icb` should be a `LibXML::InputCallback` object.
+    Enable the callbacks in `$icb` only for this LibXSLT object. `$icb` should be a [LibXML::InputCallback](LibXML::InputCallback) object.
 This will call `init_callbacks` and `cleanup_callbacks` automatically during parsing or transformation.

 Security Callbacks
 ==================